The Ashley Youth Detention Centre (AYDC) Class Action

 Background

 On 11 August 2022 a Class Action was commenced in the Supreme Court of Tasmania on behalf of former occupants of the Ashley Youth Detention Centre (AYDC).
 On 19 June 2024 the Plaintiffs and the State of Tasmania agreed to settle the claims for $75m if the Supreme Court approves the settlement.
 On 9 July 2024 the Supreme Court ordered that members of the class be given a notice concerning their rights.
-A link to that notice appears above.
-On 25 November 2025 the Supreme Court will hear the Plaintiffs’ application for the Court to approve the settlement.
+A link to that notice appears below, under documents.
+On 25 November 2024 the Supreme Court heard the Plaintiffs’ application for the Court to approve the settlement and approved the $75 million settlement.
+A link to the settlement approval hearing video appears below, under documents, as well as the Notice of Court Approval of Settlement that was sent to Class Members after the settlement approval.

 Four individual claimants (Lead Plaintiffs), who are identified in the Court papers as JC, RI, QA and CA and who were child detainees at AYDC, have sued the State of Tasmania for compensation for themselves and over 100 other former detainees.
 The Lead Plaintiffs argue that the named detainees suffered serious injuries as a result of alleged systemic negligence in the management of the Centre dating back to 1961 and continuing until at least December 2019.
 The case alleges the State failed to take “reasonable care” in the selection and supervision of staff at the Centre.
 The Plaintiffs say this resulted in staff being hired despite links to outlaw motorcycle gangs, or despite complaints of physical or sexual abuse of young people at the Centre.